tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 This lab will focus on learning about **Behavior Trees** as an alternative for **Finite-State Machines**.
 We will recreate the behavior of the **Ground Enemy Finite-State Machine** from the last lab using a Behavior Tree.

-Then we will learn about **Steering Behaviors** as an less robust but more interesting alternative for **Navigational Meshes** (NavMesh).
+Then we will learn about **Steering Behaviors** as a less robust but more interesting alternative for **Navigational Meshes** (NavMesh).
 We will use the new enemy **Air Enemy** to try out the Steering Behaviors, while implementing some of them.

 In a bullet point format, we will:
 - Learn the theory behind **Behavior Trees**.